Smile1294/simplyDeveloper/src/blog/my-first-blog/index.md

 # My First Blog Post

-<br><br>
 Hello there!
-I'm Dávid Michalco, a passionate software engineer currently diving deep into the world of software development.
+I'm David Michalco, a passionate software engineer currently diving deep into the world of software development.
 This blog is my platform to share insights, experiences, and my journey through the tech world.
 <br><br>

 In my journey as a software engineer, I've developed a fondness for certain programming languages and technologies.
 I find myself particularly drawn to **JavaScript** and **Vue.js** for front-end development, relishing the dynamic and interactive web experiences they enable.
 My back-end work is often powered by **PHP**, a language I appreciate for its flexibility and robustness.

 <br><br>

-Exploring **Machine Learning** has been a thrilling part of my career.
+# Exploring **Machine Learning** has been a thrilling part of my career.
 Working with tools like **TensorFlow** on AWS, I've delved into the world of AI, fascinated by its potential to revolutionize how we interact with technology.

 <br><br>

 `#JavaScript` `#Vue.js` `#PHP` `#MachineLearning`